 According to the Texas Transportation Code § 524.022, the minor individual is also subject to an automatic administrative license suspension (civil penalty) for at least 60 days if they have any detectable amount of alcohol in their system, even if they agree to alcohol testing.
 If they have previously been convicted of a DWI offense, their license will be suspended for 120 days.
-If the minor has been convicted of two or more alcohol related offenses, their license will be suspended for a period of 180 days.
+If the minor has been convicted of two or more alcohol-related offenses, their license will be suspended for a period of 180 days.

 If a person under the age of 21 refuses chemical testing of their blood or breath alcohol concentration, they are subject to the same license suspensions as individuals over the age of 21.
-A first refusal to consent is an automatic suspension for 180 days.
+The first refusal to consent is an automatic suspension for 180 days.
 A second or subsequent refusal within 10 years will lead to an automatic suspension for two years.

 Texas Constitution and Statutes – Civil License Penalties – This link is to Chapter 724 of the Texas Transportation Code, which defines an administrative license revocation, or a civil penalty to DWI.
 Administrative license revocations can occur if the alleged offender refuses to submit to chemical testing of the blood or breath for alcohol content, or if they submit and are over the legal limit of .08.
-Information about administrative license revocation hearings are also included in this chapter of the Transportation Code.
+Information about administrative license revocation hearings is also included in this chapter of the Transportation Code.

-Texas Constitution and Statutes – Criminal License Penalties – This link is to Chapter 521 of the Texas Transportation Code, specifically sections 521.342 and 521.344, which provide for license suspensions for DWI related convictions.
+Texas Constitution and Statutes – Criminal License Penalties – This link is to Chapter 521 of the Texas Transportation Code, specifically sections 521.342 and 521.344, which provide for license suspensions for DWI-related convictions.
 These are criminal penalties for DWI offenses, which only occur upon a conviction.

 Texas Department of Public Safety – Driver’s License – This link is to information about driver’s licenses in the state of Texas, as provided by the Texas Department of Public Safety (DPS).
-Information on commercial driver’s licenses, suspensions from alcohol and license reinstatements are included on this website.
+Information on commercial driver’s licenses, suspensions from alcohol, and license reinstatements are included on this website.
 A local Dallas DPS office is located at:1500 Marilla 1B South

-Texas DPS – Administrative License Revocation (ALR) – This link is to information on Texas administrative license suspensions, periods of suspension and hearings on administrative license revocations.
+Texas DPS – Administrative License Revocation (ALR) – This link is to information on Texas administrative license suspensions, periods of suspension, and hearings on administrative license revocations.

 Contact Law Offices of Richard C. McConathy today for a consultation about your administrative license suspension throughout Dallas County in Texas.
 Richard McConathy is an experienced Dallas DUI lawyer who will help you reinstate your driver’s license after a DWI offense or refusal to submit to testing.

-Call (972) 233-5700 for a consultation about your DWI license suspension throughout Dallas County in Texas and the surrounding counties of Denton County, Collin County, Wise County, Kaufman County, Parker County, Grayson County, Rockwall County, Johnson County, Ellis County and Tarrant County.
+Call (972) 233-5700 for a consultation about your DWI license suspension throughout Dallas County in Texas and the surrounding counties of Denton County, Collin County, Wise County, Kaufman County, Parker County, Grayson County, Rockwall County, Johnson County, Ellis County, and Tarrant County.